• Skip to primary navigation

 • Red pepper flakes: Red pepper flakes can really be quite hot, and for those who are sensitive to heat, it might be way too much heat in a meal.
 So, always add small amounts until you get your desired heat level.

-• Substitute other preferred beans for any of the band and legumes in the recipe such as pinto beans, black beans, or prepared brown lentils if preferred.
+• Substitute other preferred beans to include beans and legumes in the recipe, such as pinto beans, black beans, or prepared brown lentils, if desired.

 • For a stronger onion presence, choose a white or yellow onion instead of red onion.